-No One’s Been As Wrong About Anything As Charles Barkley Was About Celtics
+No One’s Been More Wrong About Anything Than Charles Barkley Was About Celtics

 If Charles Barkley actually cared about what anyone said, he’d probably sit out the next few conversations about the Boston Celtics.

-The Hall of Famer has been wrong at just about every turn with his analysis on the Celtics for TNT’s studio shows, and the evidence is mounting that he either has no idea what he’s talking about as it pertains to the Green or he simply doesn’t like the Celtics.
+The Basketball Hall of Famer has been wrong at just about every turn with his Celtics analysis on TNT’s studio shows, and the evidence is mounting that he either has no idea what he’s talking about as it pertains to the Green or he simply doesn’t like the C’s.

 Either is believable at this point.

-But Barkley has been banging his drum about the Celtics all season long, dating back to opening night.
+Barkley has been banging his drum about Boston all season long, dating to opening night.
 Moments after Gordon Hayward went down with a season-ending ankle injury, Barkley declared the Celtics dead.

 “Now the Celtics, it’s going to be very difficult for them to be in the top four or five, to be honest with you.”

 The Celtics’ season, of course, was far from over.
-Still going, in fact, after Boston sent Barkley’s former team — the Philadelphia 76ers — packing Wednesday night.
-(We’ll get to that more in a bit.)
+It’s still going, in fact, after Boston sent Barkley’s former team — the Philadelphia 76ers — packing Wednesday night.
+(We’ll get to that in a bit.)

 Barkley was right for two games.
-Boston lost its first two contests of the season before rifling off 13 straight wins to set up a must-see showdown with the Golden State Warriors.
-Still, Barkley wasn’t impressed with who the Celtics beat and didn’t even consider the idea the Celtics could beat the Warriors.
+Boston lost its first two contests of the season before rifling off 13 straight wins to set up a must-see showdown with the Golden State Warriors on Nov.
+16. Still, Barkley wasn’t impressed with the Celtics’ competition and didn’t even consider them beating the Warriors.

 “If you actually look at the Boston Celtics’ actual schedule, they’ve played a bunch of homecoming games,” Barkley stated.
 “They haven’t beaten the elite teams … their schedule has been very easy for them so far.
 They’re not going to beat the Golden State Warriors tonight, and they’re not going to hold the Golden State Warriors to 94 points, I promise you that.”